 Giving notice for ceremonies

 We are currently giving priority to couples who have booked ceremonies that are due to take place in the next six months.

 In order for your ceremony to go ahead you must have valid Notices of Marriage in place at least 30 days before the date of your ceremony or 70 days if one or both of the couple are subject to immigration control.

 The latest government guidance can be found on the GOV UK website.

 We must follow any local and government guidelines that are in place at the time of the ceremony.
-When you booked your ceremony, you were advised of the restrictions in place at the time of booking.
+When you book your ceremony, you will be advised of the restrictions in place at the time of booking.

 If there is a substantial difference between the restrictions at the time of booking and the restrictions at the time of the ceremony, and you wish to postpone or cancel, please contact us via our enquiry form to discuss your options.